joaomonteiro84/Code-Sample/README.md

 # Description

-This repository contains samples of code I developed for projects assigned in classes I took at the University of Minnesota and also at Carnegie Mellon University.
+This repository contains samples of code I developed for projects/howework assigned in classes I took at the University of Minnesota and also at Carnegie Mellon University.
 Each project is organized into separate directories, and this README provides an overview of each project.

 ## Projects